 From passion to profession, April has selectively worked on staff and consulted for organizations that fuel her desire to make a difference in people’s lives through education and youth development, and leadership and community development, including: Outward Bound, The Chamber Foundation, Inc., United Way of the Dutchess-Orange Region, Pattern for Progress, the Poughkeepsie Alliance, and Central Hudson Gas & Electric Corp.
 Prior to joining ERVK, April served as the senior director of public relations and government affairs for Cornerstone Family Healthcare, where she worked at the local, state and national levels to advance health equity in marginalized communities.
-Inspired by human connection and building relationships, April is excited to meet, collaborate and grow ERVK with like-minded people who believe the basis for human equality resides in the hands of our youth as change-makers.
+April is inspired by human connection and building relationships.

 When she left her 22-year teaching career to relocate to the Hudson Valley in 2012, Lys never imagined she’d have such rich opportunities to explore educational work in the nonprofit sector.
 Before joining the Eleanor Roosevelt Center in May 2018, she worked at both the Omega Institute and the Omega Women’s Leadership Center.
 In her role as the Center’s director of programs & development, Lys is delighted to be in a position that not only allows her to share but also expand her expertise in the areas of facilitation, curriculum planning, program and resource development, community engagement, and fundraising.
 She is also thrilled to be part of ERVK’s mission to carry forward Eleanor Roosevelt’s leadership legacy through youth education and mentorship.